randyver/Tucil2_13522067_13522109/README.md

 - Python

 ## Features
-- Visualize Bézier curve using Divide and Conquer algorithm
+- Visualize and animate Bézier curve using Divide and Conquer algorithm
-- Visualize Bézier curve using Brute Force algorithm
+- Visualize and animate Bézier curve using Brute Force algorithm

 ## Screenshots